giuseppe-lantieri/test-arcade/README.md

 # Intent

 Made this repository just for showing some skill and use of basilar typescript.
 This isn't a main project and is only for the purpose of fun.
 I used the dev-container only to just prove it.
-All the structure and major of file of this repository are from the vite+ typescript template of Phaser, you can found on this link [text](https://github.com/phaserjs/template-vite-ts.git).
+All the structure and major of file of this repository are from the vite+ typescript template of Phaser, you can found on this [link](https://github.com/phaserjs/template-vite-ts.git).

 # Phaser Vite TypeScript Template